HyperDbg Documentation

 Manually Changing The Short-circuiting State

-Using the 'events' command, you can change the short-circuiting state of the event for the corresponding execution.
+Using the '' command, you can change the short-circuiting state of the event for the corresponding execution.

 For example, the following event is triggered and paused the debugger.